aangelopoulos/event_based_gaze_tracking/README.md

 * <bf>Example</bf>: "94_540_1122_s_237060314.png" is the 94th captured image in the video.
 It was captured 237060314
   microseconds from the time the sensor was powered on, and the stimulus was a saccadic stimulus located 540 pixels down and 1122 pixels right, from the top left corner of the screen as seen by the subject.

+The monitor on which the stimulus was displayed was a Sceptre 1080p X415BV_FSR.
+This model has a 40 inch diagonal, 1920x1080 pixel resolution, and was placed 40 cm away from the user, with the user's eyes roughly centered on the screen.

 ## Cite